Deepak9657568826/Script-Sankalan-2345/README.md

-# CodeFlow
+# CodeRipple

 ## Introduction
-CodeFlow is the brainchild of a team of passionate developers who came together during a Construct Week, a dedicated period for intensive collaboration and innovation.
+CodeRipple is the brainchild of a team of passionate developers who came together during a Construct Week, a dedicated period for intensive collaboration and innovation.
 Fueled by a shared vision to create a cutting-edge  coding platform, our journey began with a commitment to push the boundaries of what's possible in the world of coding.

 ## Project Type
  Fullstack

 ## Deployed App
- Frontend: <a href=""  target="_blank" > Codeflow App </a>
+ Frontend: <a href="https://script-sankalan-2345.vercel.app/"  target="_blank" > CodeRipple App </a>
 <br/>
-Backend:  <a href=""  target="_blank" > Codeflow Sever </a>
+Backend:  <a href="https://coderipple-backend.onrender.com"  target="_blank" > CodeRipple Sever </a>
 <br/>
-Database:  <a href=""  target="_blank" > Codeflow </a>
+Database:  <a href="https://github.com/Deepak9657568826/Script-Sankalan-2345"  target="_blank" > CodeRipple </a>
 <br/>

 ## Directory Structure
-CodeFlow/
+CodeRipple/
 <br>
 ├─ Backend/
 <br>